skyfielders/python-skyfield/skyfield/documentation/earth-satellites.rst

    the date on which an element set is most accurate — of every TLE element set you use.
-   Elements are only useful for a week or two on either side of the epoch date, and for dates outside of that range you will want to download a fresh set of elements.
+   Elements are only useful for a week or two on either side of the epoch date.
+   For later dates,
+   you will want to download a fresh set of elements.
+   For earlier dates,
+   you will want to pull an old TLE from the archives.

 4. Expect a satellite’s orbit to constantly change as the SGP4 propagation routine models effects